toml-lang/toml/toml.md

 { "dog": { "tater.man": { "type": { "name": "pug" } } } }
 ```

+There is no limit on the nesting depth.
+However, in practice most
+implementations impose some limit to prevent excessive resource usage and/or
+crashes.
+It's recommended to allow at least 100 levels of nesting.

 Whitespace around the key is ignored.
 However, best practice is to not use any
 extraneous whitespace.